Quantum Algorithm for the Fixed-Radius Neighbor Search: Introduction

 \section{Introduction}

+With the ceaseless advances of processing speed, scientific computing is entering a regime in which efficient data access policies are becoming prioritary with respect to sheer computing speed~\cite{KLINKENBERG2023, DRAVAI2025}.
+Accessing data can be more costly than processing them, especially in applications based on irregularly distributed or unstructured data, such as particle methods and Lagrangian formulations of continuum theory, where physical and logical (storage location in memory) distances often diverge.
+Unstructured data also appear in Eulerian fields in disordered environments, such as flows in porous media~\cite{feder2022, sahimi1993, cali1992}.

-In computational science, a seemingly straightforward task has emerged as a fundamental limitation: finding all particles within a fixed distance between each other.
+A paradigmatic example of this challenge is the Fixed-Radius Neighbor Search (FRANS)~\cite{turau_fixed-radius_1991}, which consists in finding all particles within a fixed distance between each other.
 This Fixed-RAdius Neighbor Search (FRANS)~\cite{turau_fixed-radius_1991} is strictly related to $N$-body methods and forms the computational backbone of numerous simulation methods across physics, chemistry, and astronomy~\cite{verlet_computer_1967, SPH_OG, Gadget, gromacs, DiIlio_fluiddynamics_2018}, yet consistently dominates runtime despite decades of algorithmic advancements.

-The naive approach to finding all particles within a cutoff distance $h$ requires examining every possible particle pair, resulting in $\mathcal{O}(N^2)$ scaling that quickly becomes unfavorable as the system size grows.
+The naive approach to finding all particles within a cutoff distance $\xi$ requires examining every possible particle pair, resulting in $\mathcal{O}(N^2)$ scaling that quickly becomes unfavorable as the system size grows.
 Modern simulations employ specialized spatial data structures such as uniform grids, Verlet lists~\cite{verlet_computer_1967, Verlet_list1, gromacs}, and hierarchical trees~\cite{burnes-hut-tree, Gadget}, which can reduce the complexity to $\mathcal{O}(N \, \log N)$ by considering only a portion of all the possible pairs.

 Fast algorithms used to explicitly find all the particle pairs within the fixed-radius scale as $\mathcal{O}(M+N)$, where $M$ is the number of neighboring pairs, with a preprocessing of $\mathcal{O}(N\log N$) and a $\mathcal{O}(N)$ space complexity~\cite{chen_fast_2024}.
 Yet, in spite of the improved computational cost, this optimized neighbor search still constitutes the primary computational expense across diverse scientific applications.